Grant Overview & Application

 Founded in 1970, the mission of the Golden Civic Foundation is to build a better Golden by supporting Golden’s schools, culturals, clubs and civic organizations.
 From the downtown streetscape and public art that graces city streets and walking paths, and the support of community events and downtown revitalization efforts, the Foundation has invested more than $5.3 million in Golden and is committed to helping Golden remain a wonderful place to live, work and play!

-- Final Selection: The Foundation’s Board of Directors will conduct interviews with finalists in late December 2017/early January 2018 to learn more about their funding need.
+- Final Selection: The Foundation’s Board of Directors will conduct interviews with finalists in late December 2018/early January 2019 to learn more about their funding needs.
 A final review panel, comprised of Board Directors and Foundation Staff, will recommend the Community Grant recipients.
 Finalists will be contacted regarding the status and amount of grant in late January 2018.

-- Announcement and Payment: The Foundation will formally announce the 2017/2018 Community Grant Recipients at our Annual Grants Luncheon in early March 2018.
+- Announcement and Payment: The Foundation will formally announce the 2018/2019 Community Grant Recipients at our Annual Grants Luncheon in March 2019.
 Grant payments will also be received at that time.

 What We Fund